patrickramp/rename/README.md

 # Rename Media

-Simple Rust program to clean up file names.
+Simple little Rust program to clean up season file names.

-Written in rust this programs trims all files in the current directory containing "S01E01" or similar.
-It trims everything after the season / episode indicator.
+Written in rust this programs trims all files in the current directory containing "S01E01" or similar in the name.
+It trims everything after the season / episode indicator and preserves the file type.